-The banking sector's digitisation has not only transformed the activity of financial corporations.
-The arrival of fintechs, companies that offer financial services based on technological processes, has given rise to a new user whose presence is increasingly relevant in the sector.
-According to some studies, three out of every ten Spanish citizens access technological services to perform financial operations, i.e. twice as many as in 2015.
+The digital transformation of the banking sector has transformed the activity of financial corporations.
+The emergence of fintech companies, which offer financial services based on technological processes, has led to the emergence of new users.
+The use of technology is increasingly important within the sector.
+According to studies, three out of ten Spaniards access technological services to perform financial transactions.
+Double that of 2015.

 Requirements of new customers analysed

-Banking corporations must integrate into their activity digital processes that increase their competitiveness in the market and that adapt their services to this new customer.
-In this respect, The Valley, a knowledge hub specialised in new digital trends, has analysed the requirements of new customers:
+Banking corporations must integrate digital transformation processes that increase their competitiveness in the market.
+The Valley, which is a hub of specialist knowledge of new digital trends, analysed the requirements of new customers:

-- They seek segmented and quality information: the new digital environment is noted for the lack of boundaries, which favours users travelling through information highways where they receive mass and depersonalised messages.
-In this context, customers expect to receive from the financial institution segmented and quality information adjusted to their preferences, which fosters customer loyalty.
-In addition, this segmentation allows expanding the scope to other potential customers whose preferences are suited to the financial services offered.
+The new digital environment is characterised by the absence of borders, which encourages users to travel through information highways where they receive mass and non-personal messages.
+Customers expect to receive high quality segmented information from their bank that suits their preferences.
+This encourages loyalty.
+This segmentation also allows the scope to be extended to other potential customers whose preferences suit the financial services offered.

 The Valley, in concert with Cecabank, organises a Digital Transformation Programme in the Financial Sector

-The programme is aimed at executives, managers and middle-management to help them understand and approach the key aspects of digitisation in the financial sector.
-These aspects can improve their competitiveness in the new technological environment and approach the impact of digitisation in all the institution's areas.
+The programme is intended for directors, executives and middle managers.
+The aim is to understand and address the key issues of financial sector digitisation.
+This can help banks to increase their competitiveness in the new technological environment and address the impact of digitisation in all areas.
 To do this, The Valley is collaborating with Cecabank, the banking institute that provides financial and technological support services to financial corporations.

-By means of a learning by doing methodology, the students will learn by developing and executing practical cases.
-This method guarantees the participation of the attendees, stimulates their motivation and provides a long-term benefit.
+With the learning by doing methodology, students learn by developing and implementing practical cases.
+The method ensures the participation of all those attending and encourages their motivation and long-term learning.

-During this training process, they will study how the future of banking will be by analysing several disciplines: agile banking, new revenue models (API Economy, Data, Bank as a Service), banking cybersecurity, the use of chatbots in financial services, artificial intelligence and big data, blockchain, cryptocurrencies and transfer of currencies.
+During this training process, the bank of the future will be studied by analysing different disciplines: agile banking, new income models (the API Economy, Data, Bank as a Service), banking cybersecurity, the use of chatbots in financial services, artificial intelligence and big data, blockchain, crypto currencies and currency transfers.

 For more information about the Programme: